 Update from December 2021 – ADR1000 are no longer available from ADI Direct, and MOQ update.

 Sadly the initial amount of production run with ADR1000 chips seem to be already depleted and these new devices are no longer in stock on Analog Devices website cart.

-Also minimum order quantity is increased from 5 pcs to whole tube with 100 pcs, making these unaccessible to small businesses and niche prototyping work for precision analog design, unless someone organize group order.
+Also minimum order quantity is increased from 5 pcs to whole tube with 100 pcs, making these unaccessible to small businesses and niche prototyping work for precision analog design.

 Recent attempts with group order in Europe also failed in a big way .
 There is nothing much to complain about, since ADI highlighted multiple times that these devices would not be supported or on retail market and intended only for big players.